ubc/profile-cct/readme.txt

 By default the full view will be shown, but you can set display="list" instead to show the list view.

 == Change log ==
+= Version 1.1.8.3 =
+* added the ability to order thing in the shortcode

 = Version 1.1.8.2 =

 = Version 1.1.8.1 =